litements/litequeue/README.md

 The `benchmark.py` script contains benchmarks comparing `litequeue` to the built-in Python `queue.Queue`.
 Run it with `make benchmark`.

-## Development

-Run `make install` to create the uv-managed environment and install the development dependencies.
-Run the test suite with `make test`.

-Publishing is intentionally local-only.
-Export `UV_PUBLISH_TOKEN`, then run `make publish`.
-The target runs the tests, bumps the minor version, builds the distributions, and uploads them with uv.

 ## One queue per database

 Each LiteQueue queue uses its own SQLite database.
 Pass `name="email"` to create